ceph/ceph/doc/dev/osd_internals/partial_object_recovery.rst

 clean_offsets is a variable of interval_set<uint64_t>
-and is used to indicate the unmodified content in an object. clean_omap is a variable of bool indicating whether object_map is modified. max_num_intervals is an upbound of the number of intervals in clean_offsets so that the memory cost of clean_offsets is always bounded.
+and is used to indicate the unmodified content in an object. clean_omap is a variable of bool indicating whether object_map is modified. new_object means that osd does not exist for an object max_num_intervals is an upbound of the number of intervals in clean_offsets so that the memory cost of clean_offsets is always bounded.